-For specific information on the GE Comprehensive Outcomes visit this page.
+For specific information on the GE Comprehensive Student Learning Outcomes visit this page.

-CLAS Core courses share organizational and pedagogical attributes that help define the the goals of the program.
+CLAS Core courses share organizational and pedagogical attributes that help define the the goals of the General Education CLAS Core.
 These support the student's transition to UI and challenge students to become engaged, motivated learners.